periodic table header image

 The triads

-Döbereiner triads A German chemist named Johann Wolfgang Döbereiner made some interesting observations in 1829 which would help chemists in developing a periodic table; but his ideas were not given enough weight and dismissed as a curiosity or coincidence.
-Döbereiner noticed that the properties of bromine seemed similar to those of chlorine and iodine.
-Bromine is a liquid and he placed it between chlorine; a gas and iodine; a solid.
-Döbereiner also noticed that the mass of bromine was approximately half-way between that of the element above it and the one below it- chlorine and iodine.
-Döbereiner also noticed similar patterns in the masses of the elements calcium (Ca), Strontium (Sr) and barium (Ba), as well as sulfur (S), selenium (Se) and tellurium (Te).
-These triads (groups of three elements) together with the atomic masses of the elements should have helped scientists identify patterns in the elements and to construct a periodic table to group them together in some related way.
+Döbereiner triads A German chemist named Johann Wolfgang Döbereiner made some interesting observations in 1829 which would help chemists in developing the periodic table; but his ideas were not given enough weight and dismissed as a curiosity or coincidence.
+Döbereiner noticed that the properties of the element bromine seemed similar to those of chlorine and iodine.
+Now bromine is a liquid at room temperature and he placed it in one of his triads between chlorine; a gas and iodine; a solid.
+Döbereiner also noticed that the mass of bromine was approximately half-way between that of the element above it and the one below it- chlorine and iodine

 John Newlands- The Law of Octaves

-Newlands took all the known elements (around 50 in 1865) and arranged them in order of their atomic mass; as shown in his periodic table opposite.
-He noted that every eighth element had similar chemical properties e.g. starting with hydrogen and counting 8 we come to the element fluorine.
+Newlands took all the known elements (around 50 in 1865) and arranged them in order of their atomic mass; as shown in his periodic table below.
+He suggested that every eighth element in his periodic table had similar chemical properties e.g. starting with hydrogen and counting 8 we come to the element fluorine.
 The eighth element after fluorine is chlorine and so on....
 However his observation that every eighth element had similar chemical properties only worked for the first 20 elements; after that it failed.
-For example the elements lithium, sodium and potassium all react violently with water but Newlands put the element copper, which does NOT react with water in the same group as these elements.
+For example the elements lithium, sodium and potassium all react violently with water but Newlands put the element copper, which does NOT react with water in the same group as these reactive elements.

 John Newlands' periodic table of elements.

-There were other problems with his periodic table.
-In places Newlands had more than one element in a box in his periodic table and he put elements like iron in the same group as oxygen and sulfur when these elements have little in common.
-Newlands grouped these elements together in order to get them to fit his "Law of octaves" even though it was apparent that some elements in his groups were not similar at all, this was one of the main reasons why his periodic table was not immediately accepted by his peers.
-One of the other big mistakes he made in constructing his periodic table was that he assumed that all the elements had been discovered when in reality new elements were being discovered fairly regularly.
+There were other problems with Newland's his periodic table.
+In places Newlands had more than one element in a box in his periodic table and he put elements such as iron in the same group as oxygen and sulfur when these elements have little in common.
+Newlands grouped these elements together in order to get them to fit his "Law of octaves" even though it was apparent that some elements in his groups were not similar at all, unfortunately for Newland's this was one of the main reasons why his periodic table was not immediately accepted by his peers.
+One of the other big mistakes he made in constructing his periodic table was that he assumed that all the elements had been discovered when in reality new elements were being discovered on a fairly regularly.
 His ideas were rejected by his peers and he was even ridiculed by some but his periodic table paved the way for Dmitri Mendeleev and his periodic table.
+The noble gases had not been discovered and so were unknown to Newlands when he devised his periodic table, however with their discovery an extra column would be needed in the periodic table and this would have completely disrupted his Law of octaves.

 Dmitri Mendeleev